ReImagine Lexington: An Art and Design Competition

 • However: To best utilize the land available for development inside the USB, and to build a Lexington that houses, employs, and provides for all our neighbors — we’ll need creativity.

-ReImagine Lexington is your opportunity to participate in shaping our city’s future.
+Reimagine Lexington is your opportunity to participate in shaping our city’s future.
 We are beyond excited to see your artwork, share it, and build a joyful community together.

 How to Participate